+Pass.
 A foundation diploma is not a requirement for entry – it is just one of a range of qualifications that is accepted for admission to this course.
-Find out more about foundation diplomas.

-pass with 60 credits overall.
-Art and design diploma preferred.
-At least 45 credits at level 3, with 30 credits at merit or above.
+Pass with 60 credits overall.
+Art and design courses preferred.
+At least 45 credits at level 3, and 30 credits must be at merit or above.

 For non-native speakers of English